mosip/documentation/docs/auth-credential-partner.md

 ![](_images/partner-admin-policy-mappings-approve.PNG)

-Once the request is approved, the partner can view the status being updated to Approved instead of InProgress.
+Once the request is approved, the partner can view the status being updated to `Approved` instead of `InProgress`.

 ![](_images/auth-partner-policy-mapping-data-approved.PNG)